DoOrQuit/bot-manager-aiogram/README.md

 3) Create Google Developer account (if hasn't done it yet);
 4) Register a new service email for test and get service_mail.json file for Your personal mail;
 5) Get Your calendar ID and insert it in place where GoogleCalendar instance creates (bot/handlers/event_booking_handler);
-6) Install Django server to create a User(must have a model with email and password fields) instance utilizing API calls or use a ready-to-use server I've created and kept in repos;
+6) Install Django server to create a User(must have a model with email and password fields) instance utilizing API calls or use a ready-to-use server I've created and kept in repos https://github.com/DoOrQuit/django-aiogram-server;